Augmented-Design-Capability-Studio/llm-assistant/README.md

 # llm-assistant

-We use the assistants API to create a design agent
+We use the assistants API to create a design agent for research.